databricks/spark-redshift/tutorial/README.md

  |-- starttime: timestamp (nullable = true)
 ```

-We can even register the DataFrame instance as a temporary table in Spark and execute queries against it as follows
+We can even register the `DataFrame` as a temporary table in Spark and execute queries against it as follows:

 ```scala
 eventsDF.registerTempTable("myevent")
 val myEventDF = sqlContext.sql("select * myevent")
 ```

-While the above examples used Scala we could have also used SQL as follows
+While the above examples used Scala we could have also used SQL as follows:

 ```{r, engine='bash'}